ss14-Starlight/Trieste-Port-14/README.md

 ## License

-All code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+All code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT) unless stated otherwise in Attributions.

 Code ported over from other forks is not owned by Trieste Port-14 and any modifications made to it must comply with the original license.
 For more information, see the Attributions section.